SyeinW/cse15l-lab-reports/LabReport3.md

 Same reasoning as example 1 of `-l`

 ### grep -c
-Explanation: Terminal will return the path followed by the number of times pattern appeared within that specific input file.
+Explanation: ```grep -c``` will return the path followed by the number of times pattern appeared within that specific input file.

 Citation: grep --help & [grep wiki books](https://en.wikibooks.org/wiki/Grep)